 Interdisciplinary study is at the core of our philosophy, and we encourage students to pursue experience across art disciplines, as well as exploring the diverse fields of arts, humanities, and sciences open to them at this premier research university.

-Undergraduates majoring in Art may enroll in our Bachelor of Fine Arts Program, tailored to students who plan to become 21st century professional artists.
+Undergraduates majoring in Art may enroll in our Bachelor of Fine Arts Program, tailored to students who plan to become 21st century professional artists and designers.
 Art majors who are looking for the broadest available liberal arts education may choose our Bachelor of Arts in Art degree.
 Future primary and secondary school art teachers are comprehensively prepared in our Bachelor of Fine Arts in Art Education program.

 The UMass Amherst Master of Fine Arts Degree in Art program is a three-year immersive course of study for post-graduates who wish to expand their critical thinking and disciplinary technique, and develop the experience needed for careers in academics.
 We also offer a Master of Arts Degree in Art Education for artists who want to branch out into teaching and for current teachers to engage in advanced professional development.